Palkesh-ai/GraffersID_Task/README.md

 - React
 - Vite
 - JavaScript (ES6+)
-- [Add any other libraries or tools you’ve used here]

 ## 🛠️ Features

-- [List any notable features or functionalities here]
 - Clean and modular component structure
 - Fast development experience with Vite